keithchambers/langgraph-researcher/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt

+# Optional: Set Brave Search API key for web search
+export BRAVE_API_KEY="your_brave_api_key_here"
+# Get your free API key from: https://api.search.brave.com/
+# Note: If not set, the app will fall back to LLM knowledge

 # Run with direct question
 python supervisor_ollama.py "What are the environmental impacts of electric vehicles?"